emmakjoergensen/DTU-Wind-B-0107/README.md

 - 'S4B_HR1.py' contains the code for scenario 4B Horn Base + CO2eq tax + Cables + New substation position, wind farm optimization adding CO2 equivalent tax on both the steel mass and the cables, using our best guess for a substation position
 - 'S4B_HR1_cables.py' contains the code for plotting the cable layout in scenario 4B Horn Base + CO2eq tax + Cables + New substation position.
 It is configured to run on Google Colab and requires access to the respective CSV file.

-- 'S5_T.py' contains the code for scenario 5 Thor Base, standard wind farm optimization, only using cost of operation and maintenance and monopiles.
+- 'S5_T.py' contains the code for scenario 5 Thor Base, standard wind farm optimization, only using cost of turbines, operation and maintenance and monopiles.
 - 'S6_T.py' contains the code for scenario 6 Thor Base + CO2eq tax, wind farm optimization adding a CO2 equivalent tax on the steel mass of the wind farm
 - 'S7_T.py' contains the code for scenario 7 Thor Base + Cables, standard wind farm optimization including the cost and optimization of cables, with planned substation position.
 - 'S7_T_cables.py' contains the code for plotting the cable layout in scenario 7 Thor Base + Cables.
 It is configured to run on Google Colab and requires access to the respective CSV file.